An optimal representation for the trace zero subgroup: Introduction

 One such group is the trace zero subgroup of the Picard group of an elliptic or hyperelliptic curve.
 Given a curve defined over a finite field $\Fq$ and a field extension $\Fqn|\Fq$ of prime degree $n$, the trace zero subgroup consists of all $\Fqn$-rational divisor classes of trace zero.
 While it has long been established that the trace zero subgroup provides efficient arithmetic and good security properties, an efficient representation was only known for special parameters.
 We bridge this gap by proposing an optimal-size representation for the elements of trace zero subgroups associated to elliptic curves and hyperelliptic curves of any genus, with respect to field extensions of any prime extension degree.

 The trace zero subgroup can be realized as the $\Fq$-rational points of the trace zero variety, an abelian variety built by Weil restriction from the original curve.
-It was first proposed in the context of cryptography by Frey \cite{frey-99} and further studied by Naumann \cite{naumann}, Weimerskirch \cite{weimerskirch}, Blady \cite{blady}, Lange \cite{lange-phd,lange-04}, Silverberg \cite{silverberg-05}, Avanzi--Cesena \cite{avanzi-cesena-07}, Cesena \cite{cesena-06,cesena-10}, and Diem--Scholten \cite{diem-scholten}, among others.
+It was first proposed in the context of cryptography by Frey \cite{frey-99} and further studied by Naumann \cite{naumann}, Weimerskirch \cite{weimerskirch}, Blady \cite{blady}, Lange \cite{lange-phd,lange-04}, Rubin--Silverberg \cite{rubin-silverberg-02,rubin-silverberg-09}, Silverberg \cite{silverberg-05}, Avanzi--Cesena \cite{avanzi-cesena-07}, Cesena \cite{cesena-06,cesena-10}, and Diem--Scholten \cite{diem-scholten}, among others.
 Although the trace zero subgroup is a proper subgroup of the $\Fqn$-rational points of the Jacobian of the curve, it can be shown that solving the DLP in the Jacobian can be reduced to solving the DLP in the trace zero subgroup.
 Therefore, trace zero cryptosystems may be regarded as the (hyper)elliptic curve analog of torus-based cryptosystems such as LUC \cite{luc}, Gong--Harn \cite{gong-harn-99}, XTR \cite{xtr}, and CEILIDIH \cite{rubin-silverberg-03}.

-The trace zero subgroup is of particular interest in the context of pairing-based cryptography.
+The trace zero subgroup is of interest in the context of pairing-based cryptography.
 Rubin and Silverberg have shown in \cite{rubin-silverberg-02,rubin-silverberg-09} that the security of pairing-based cryptosystems can be improved by using abelian varieties of dimension greater than one in place of elliptic curves.
-Jacobians of hyperelliptic curves and trace zero varieties are therefore the canonical examples for such applications.
-E.g., over a field of characteristic $3$, the examples of groups with largest known security parameter come from trace zero subgroups.
+Jacobians of hyperelliptic curves and trace zero varieties are prominent examples for such applications.